Period Fetish

 Clinical lineage

 As a clinical idea, menstrual interest sits within the broader study of fetishism that crystallised in late-nineteenth-century sexology.
-Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex established the framework of arousal attaching to bodily substances and cues, within which a focus on menses was later slotted.
+Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex established the framework of arousal attaching to bodily substances and cues, into which a focus on menses was later slotted.

 - 1886: Krafft-Ebing's Psychopathia Sexualis establishes the case-based vocabulary of fetishism into which substance- and fluid-focused interests would later be grouped.